Collegiate Leadership Competition

 The practice season will run on each participating institution’s campus.
-Learn more about the locations of the 2019 competition sites towards the bottom of this page.
+Learn more about the locations of the 2020 competition sites towards the bottom of this page.
 Practices are held on each college/university’s respective campus.
-The competitions are held at one of six regional host institutions in both the United States and Canada.
+The competitions are held at one of seven regional host institutions in both the United States and Canada.

 Teams of six learn and practice the CLC curriculum which culminates in a two day leadership competition consisting of a series of 45-minute challenges.
 Each team member will have an opportunity to lead one challenge and receives extensive feedback based on their performance.

 Students build skills that are critical for the next generation of leaders.
 Coaches use CLC’s experiential curriculum to provide real-time coaching and feedback to students on the following topics: attributes of effective leaders, leadership/followership styles, creative problem solving, influencing others, navigating difficult conversations, conflict resolution, ethical decision-making, stressors, and effective team building.
 At the end of the four month program, students, coaches, employers, and community leaders meet for a high-energy, action-filled competition where participants put their knowledge and training to use.